davidje13/json-immutability-helper/README.md

 - `['updateAll', spec]`
   applies the given `spec` to all items in the array individually.

-- `['updateWhere', condition, spec]` applies the given `spec` to all items in the array which match the `condition`.
-If no item matches, does nothing.
-Same as `['updateAll', ['updateIf', condition, spec]]`.
+- `['updateWhere', condition, spec, elseInsert?]` applies the given `spec` to all items in the array which match the `condition`.
+If no item matches and `elseInsert` is set, this inserts a new item (at the end of the array) and applies the `spec` to it.
+Without `elseInsert`, this is the same as `['updateAll', ['updateIf', condition, spec]]`.

 - `['updateFirstWhere', condition, spec]` applies the given `spec` to the first item in the array which matches the `condition`.
-If no item matches, does nothing.
+If no item matches and `elseInsert` is set, this inserts a new item (at the end of the array) and applies the `spec` to it.

 - `['updateLastWhere', condition, spec]` applies the given `spec` to the last item in the array which matches the `condition`.
-If no item matches, does nothing.
+If no item matches and `elseInsert` is set, this inserts a new item (at the start of the array) and applies the `spec` to it.

 - `['deleteWhere', condition]`
   deletes all items in the array which match the `condition`.
 If no